samply/beam/README.md

 [![Build with rust and docker](https://github.com/samply/beam/actions/workflows/rust.yml/badge.svg)](https://github.com/samply/beam/actions/workflows/rust.yml)

 Samply.Beam is a distributed task broker designed for efficient communication across strict network environments.
 It provides most commonly used communication patterns across strict network boundaries, end-to-end encryption and signatures, as well as certificate management and validation on top of an easy to use REST API.
+For especially low-level or demanding applications, Samply.Beam can provide encrypted Direct-Socket connections.

 ## Latest version: Samply.Beam 0.7.0 – 2023-09-xx